ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

    Open the view to configure and revert revisions.
 2. **Revisions Configuration**
-   Our ability to revert database documents to their past revisions, and the accuracy of the revertion (how close we can get to the database state at the specified time), depend upon continuous creation of revisions.
+   Our ability to revert database documents to their past revisions, and the accuracy of the reversion (how close we can get to the database state at the specified time), depend upon continuous creation of revisions.
    Make sure that a [Revisions configuratio](../../document-extensions/revisions/overview#revisions-configuration)